 History of “Something Red” and Gallery 205

 During 2002-2003, Robin Humelbaugh arranged for artists to rotate their works exhibited in the then-vacant Metropolitan storefront in downtown Salem.
 The theme of artwork featuring “red” was used during the December holiday season.
-After a couple years the AiA sought out alternate downtown venues in which to display its artists’ members' work.
+After a couple of years AiA sought out alternate downtown venues in which to display its artists’ members' work.
 A group of AiA members (Diane Trevett, Marilyn Krug, Kathy Fox, Melody Fahey and other core members) began meeting regularly in August 2003 to explore possibilities.
 Discussions evolved into asking downtown businesses if they would sponsor art exhibits with a “Something Red” theme during the month of December.
 Downtown businesses and building owners embraced the concept, and the event took off with 14-18 businesses annually participating starting with the first event held in December 2004.
 Marilyn Krug and Diane Trevett co-chaired the first three years, then handed it off to be chaired by Brigitte Cobb, Lorraine Dye and many other volunteers, including both artists and art supporters.
 Businessman Roger Yost (art patron and owner of several downtown buildings) contributed staging and reception areas in the Reed Opera House.
 His significant support of this event from the beginning has helped to make this and many other art events possible.
 During most of 2006 he also generously contributed space (“Gallery 205” in the Reed Opera House) for AiA to use for several exhibits, receptions and sales.
 "Something Red" continues each December.

 History of “Outside the Box”